 Credit card fraud and theft are inherent risks of having a credit card, but the risks can be mitigated by your vigilance.
 Always report fraud or suspicious activity on your card immediately.
 Monitor your statements, whether online or paper.
 Report and replace lost or stolen cards immediately.
 Understand your credit card provider's security policy and the card's security features.

 Information in this article is of a general nature.
-It is provided by COLLEGEdata for educational purposes only and may not apply to you or your situation.
+It is provided by CollegeData for educational purposes only and may not apply to you or your situation.
 Please consult a financial or legal advisor before acting on such information.
-COLLEGEdata is a service of 1st Financial Bank USA, a provider of financial services.
+CollegeData is a service of 1st Financial Bank USA.